HOTEL THE MITSUI Kyoto King Bed Garden Suite

 50k FNC can be earned after spending $15k on the Marriott Bonvoy Bevy/Bountiful in a single calendar year.
 Occasionally, they may come from time-limited signup bonuses.
 3x or 5x FNC worth 50k is historically a repeated signup bonus for the Marriott Bonvoy Boundless.

-- Cat 4 hotel booking is a guarantee without topups.
+• Cat 4 hotel booking is a guarantee (may need small topups).
 However, it’s pretty disappointing that the 50k FNC still could not guarantee a Cat 5 booking, even with topups, regardless of seasonality.

 85k

-- Cat 7 hotel booking is a guarantee with topups regardless of seasonality, except for certain days at Sheraton Waikiki.
+• Cat 7 hotel booking is nearly a guarantee with topups regardless of seasonality

 Verdict